joncol/jco-re-frame-template/README.md

 # jco-re-frame-template

-A Leiningen template for FIXME.
+A Leiningen template for projects using Reagent and re-frame.

 ## Usage